GII/emdb/docs/source/how_to_do/work_with_goals.md

 ## Linking needs, drives and goals

 In the latest version of the architecture **Need** and **Drive** nodes were implemented.
 These nodes alter both the activation and reward provided by the goal.
-A simple setup would include a need, drive and goal linked, as in the following example:
+A simple setup would include a chain of a need, drive and goal nodes, as in the following example:

 ```yaml
 LTM: